Code-Institute-Submissions/rockband-1/README.md

 few modules.
 This required lots of problem solving, researching and some support theough Slack and from my mentor.

 ## UX
+The 5 planes of the user exeprience were considered in the design of this website: Strategy, Scope, Structure, Skeleton and Surface.

+- Aim of the website (strategy): Provide a website that attracts new fans, provides news and updates for current fans including the latest music.
+The website will also add as a conduit to secure bookings for events.

+- Scope: User Stories (see list of feautures below)
 As a fan of the Monkees, I would like to stay updated on the latest releases, news and events.
 The jumbotron on the hompeage catches my eye and alerts me to a new album.
 Also, from the homepage I can get most of the information I need and find links to the latest music including from popular music streaming site, Spotify.
 I can view forthcoming events and follow links to ticket selling websites so that I can purhcase online.
 I can listen to music from within the website or follow links elsewhere.